traveldevel/iot-hub-create-tenant/README.md

 # iot-hub-create-tenant

+0. Clone this repository width a Git GUI or `git clone`

+00. Set CF environment api url with `cf api <URL>`

+000. Login to CF environment with `cf login`

 1. Create if not exists the landscape Mongo db (as service) and bind to app

     `cf create-service mongodb v3.0-dev mongo_<LANDSCAPE_NAME>`